microsoft/azure-software-radio-hello-world/docs/stage2/hello_world_stage2.md

 |Table name| adsb | This is the name of the table that will be created in the dataset.|

-3. Leave other options to default values and select Save to save the settings.
+3. Leave other options to default values and select **Save** to save the settings.

 ### Add a Query

 Finally, the transformation query allows you to select which data goes to which output.
 For this example, we will be sending all of the data to the output:

-1.Select Query and update the query as follows:
+1.Select **Query** from the Resource Menu and update the query as follows:
 ```SQL
 SELECT *
 INTO PowerBI-Output
 FROM Event-Hub-Input
 ```
 2. The query reads the data from Event Hub and streams it to Power BI.
-Select **Save**.
+Select **Save query**.

 ### Start the job